Mic1/workcation-react-redux/README.md

 ## A work in progress.
 Basic CRUD is being added.

 The plan is to take a modern-looking gui and show how routing and state can be implemented with various tools.
+SSR, streaming etc will be added to the various examples once they are reasonably functional

 Planned:
   1) Next13 - directory based routing